Disney My Disney Experience Mobile Application

 My Disney Experience builds on the earlier app but offers more functionality and like its predecessor it is also free.

-The My Disney Experience allows you to plan your trip before you arrive and then help you whilst you are at Walt Disney World:
+The My Disney Experience allows you to plan your trip before you arrive and then help you whilst you are at Walt Disney World.
+When you open the app you are presented with a map of Walt Disney World or you can scroll down to select from other options.

 The My Disney Experience app covers the four main theme parks (Magic Kingdom, Epcot, Disney’s Hollywood Studios and Disney’s Animal Kingdom), Disney Springs, the two water parks (Blizzard Beach and Typhoon Lagoon), Disney’s Boardwalk, ESPN Wide World of Sports Complex and all of the Disney Resort hotels.